 For community and faith-based organizations

-- COVID-19 information for religious and faith-based organizations
+Current COVID-19 guidance for nonprofit, community-based organizations, and religious and faith-based organizations

 Public Health — Seattle & King County convened representatives from various community, business, and government sectors in King County who are working together to help slow the spread of novel coronavirus (COVID-19) by accelerating the use of the recommended and required community mitigation strategies.